where the irrelevant and the opinionated slap the unbelievable upside the head and make it cry

 Facebook Videos Are Killing Me

-A squirrel smiled while being stroked by its human rescuer and I pretended the squirrel was like a grateful human, not a nasty squawking rodent that would chew my arm off if it thought there was a chestnut somewhere in the lining of my sleeve.
+A squirrel smiled while being stroked by its rescuer and I pretended the squirrel was like a grateful human, not a nasty squawking rodent that would chew my arm off if it thought there was a chestnut somewhere in the lining of my sleeve.

 A puppy met a kitten and was adorable.
 Who knew?
 I think they may have sung something from “Phantom of the Opera”.